ZiilDraws/pkmn-village-roller/README.md

 Clock "Done", we do not use the optional options.

 Press your service account email.
+(This is the email you need for step 5, so make sure to copy it to somewhere for the time being)

 Select "Keys"